wjp241/NISTcompliance/README.md

 ```
 npm install
-node server.js // bootup server
+node server.js // bootup your server ( node server2.js // will bootup answer server )
+npm test //test to check the requirements

 ```

-Server will be available at http://localhost:3000/ and the ./app directory will be mounted to '/'.
+Server will be available at http://localhost:4000/ and the ./app directory will be mounted to '/'.